Why Would a Scammer Steal Your Child’s Identity?

 - Installing antivirus software to protect against malware attacks.

 - Using a Virtual Private Network (VPN) on your home network to stop hackers from spying on you and your family.

 - Teaching your kids to spot the signs of an online scammer.

 7. Don’t ignore strange mail in your child’s name

 Bills, junk mail, and other strange mail in your child’s name is a huge red flag.
 If you start to receive anything suspicious, contact the company directly to see how they got your child’s information.
 Be especially cautious if you start to receive pre-approved credit card offers as this is a clear sign that your child has a credit file (even if you didn’t start it).

 8. Limit the number of accounts and services your child signs up for

 Think twice before entering your child’s information on apps, websites, giveaways, or services.
 Whenever possible, only use your own email address rather than any identifying information.

-Once your kids have their own Instagram, Snapchat, TikTok, and other social media accounts, follow them to monitor what they share.
+Once your kids have their own Instagram, Discord, TikTok, and other social media accounts, follow them to monitor what they share.
 Give them guidance on what’s safe to share and what could be putting them at risk.